calculix/pygccx/readme.md

 Each Keyword is represented by a class.
 Each class takes the parameters and data the keyword needs.<br>
 So your model basically consist of the mesh object and a list of keyword objects.<br><br>
-When the model is build you can either export the CCX input file or solve the model directly in pygccx.
+When the model is complete you can either export the CCX input file or solve the model directly in pygccx.

 Look in the examples folder for a quick start and to learn more about how to use pygccx.